kukuu/leadership-culture-diversity/README.md

 ## How does leadership influence organisational culture

 Leaders can educate employees on the company's organisational culture through their interactions.
-Both action and inaction go a long way in showing employees which actions and behaviour are acceptable or unacceptable in the company.
+Both their action and inaction go a long way in showing employees which actions and behaviour are acceptable or unacceptable in the company.
 Below are influences of leadership on culture in organisations:

 ### Reinforces accountability: